Globalization is failing, at least in part, according to some leaders.

 In January, Joe Biden, the then US Vice-President, said: “Globalization has not been an unalloyed good.
 It has deepened the rift between those racing ahead at the top and those struggling to hang on in the middle, or falling to the bottom”.

 Against this unpromising backdrop, China, through initiatives like its ‘Belt and Road‘, is unfurling a global plan which is spectacular in its ambition.
 President Xi Jinping has set a course for sustainable and inclusive growth, internally and externally.

-The challenge China faces is to deliver the increase in wealth that globalization brings, while ensuring inclusive and a more equitable distribution of the benefits that have so far been missing.
+The challenge China faces is to deliver the increase in wealth that globalization brings while ensuring inclusive and more equitable distribution of the benefits that have so far been missing.

 “One initiative central to China’s plans is Belt and Road.”–Shuang Ding.

 The principle of shared growth and collaboration are central to the vision of China and its leader, with President Xi seeking to: develop new ways of making foreign investments; promote international cooperation on production capacity; form global networks of trade, investment and financing, production, and services; and build their international economic cooperation and competition.